 The dispute as to whether our client had or had not complained of a breast lump made the claim particularly challenging because, sadly, by the time a trial was listed our client had passed away.

 Whilst she had provided a witness statement before her death, she had visited the GP defendant alone and it was therefore difficult to disprove his version of events, given that his records supported his claim, and he was able to give his evidence in court supported by his clinical notes.

-Following service of our witness statements and expert evidence, we achieved a substantial out of court settlement for the mother of our late client without the need to attend trial.
+Following the service of our witness statements and expert evidence, we achieved a substantial out-of-court settlement for the mother of our late client without the need to attend the trial.